Healthdirect Free Australian health advice you can count on.

 Read more on St Vincent's Hospital Heart Health website

-A permanent pacemaker (PPM) is a small, battery-powered device that is inserted into the chest and keeps the heart beating at a normal rate using electrical impulses.
+A permanent pacemaker (PPM) is a small device that is inserted under the skin of your chest to help the heart beat in a regular rhythm.

 Read more on Heart Foundation website